derekburgess/jaws/README.md

 From the /jaws/harbor directory run:

-`docker build -t jaws-harbor-neodbms --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD --build-arg DEFAULT_DATABASE=captures .`
+`docker build -t jaws-neodbms --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD --build-arg DEFAULT_DATABASE=captures .`

 Then run:

-`docker run --name captures -p 7474:7474 -p 7687:7687 --detach jaws-harbor-neodbms`
+`docker run --name captures -p 7474:7474 -p 7687:7687 --detach jaws-neodbms`

 If you plan to run the Hugging Face models on your local machine that is it, you can skip the next step and run jaws-guide for the rest of the instructions and commend overview.